zalaby12/mod_sim_airport/README.md

-To run:
+To run on environments with the java compiler run:
 ```
-  type "make"
+  "make"
 ```

-If command not found, run
+If "command not found", run
   ```
   make jar
   ```